Leadership Cobb announces its 2022 class - News Break

 Leadership Cobb announces its 2022 class

-Jul.
-12—Leadership Cobb, the Cobb Chamber's premier leadership development program, has selected 50 new participants for the 2021-2022 class.
+Leadership Cobb, the Cobb Chamber’s premier leadership development program, has selected 50 new participants for the 2021-2022 class.
 Founded in 1983, Leadership Cobb brings together diverse business and community leaders for a 10-month journey focused on personal and professional growth.
-The program accomplishes this through leadership training, teambuilding, and educational experiences highlighting our community's greatest success stories and most significant ongoing challenges.www.northwestgeorgianews.com
+The program accomplishes this through leadership training, teambuilding, and educational experiences highlighting our community’s greatest success stories and most significant ongoing challenges.www.mdjonline.com

 Comments / 0